-In general, a journalist should paraphrase dry facts, but directly quote the emotions, opinions, and promises voiced by their sources.
+In general, a journalist should paraphrase dry facts, but directly quote emotions, opinions, and promises voiced by sources.

-Perhaps more serious is quoting student Fred Jones as the source of the the Oct 15 date.
+Much more serious is quoting random student Fred Jones as the source of the the Oct 15 date.
 Jones is here just passing along something he heard; he could be spreading a rumor.

-Keep Jones for his opinion and his enthusiasm, but cite an authority for the date.
+Keep Jones for his opinion and his enthusiasm, but cite an authority for facts like the date.

 Since there is no way for you, as the reporter, to hop into time machine and found out whether the dorm really will open on time and as planned, you should treat it the same way you would treat an opinion.